Wojkowice: History

 Prussian authorities invested heavily in industrialization of the region.
 In 1797 they opened a small coal mine, and employed a number of residents of the province in the enterprises located in the Province of Silesia.
 During the Napoleonic Wars, New Silesia was annexed into the Duchy of Warsaw, ending 12 years of Prussian rule.
 In 1807, Wojkowice became part of Kalisz Department, Lelów- Siewierz County.
 In 1815, the Duchy of Warsaw was turned into Russian-controlled Congress Poland, remaining under Russian control until World War I. In 1867, Wojkowice was part of Będzin County, Piotrków Governorate, where it remained until 1918.
 In the late 19th century there was a coal, calamine and lead mine in Wojkowice Komorne.
 Wojkowice Komorne had a population of 737 in the late 19th century.

 In 1914, Zagłębie Dąbrowskie was captured by the Central Powers, and remained under joint German–Austrian occupation until November 1918, when Poland regained independence.
 In the Second Polish Republic Wojkowice, with population of 4,000, was part of Będziny County, Kielce Voivodeship.

 After the invasion of Poland, which started World War II in September 1939, the Będzin County was directly annexed into Nazi Germany, and then made part of Gau Upper Silesia.
-The Germans operated the E755 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the settlement.
+The German administration operated the E755 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the settlement.
 In early 1945, the German occupation ended and Wojkowice was restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.

 In early 1945, Wojkowice returned to Kielce Voivodeship, but in August 1945 it was transferred to Katowice Voivodeship (until 1950, called Silesia – Dabrowa Voivodeship).
 Until 1954, Wojkowice was part of the gmina of Bobrowniki.
 In 1926, local residents tried to create a separate gmina of Wojkowice, but their efforts were rejected by the government.